charityyoungblood/StatisticsAndProbability/ExaminingRelationships.md

     Explanatory Variable: Gender
     Response Variable: Test Scores

-4. When examining relattionships, we further classify each of the TWO RELEVANT VARIABLES according to TYPE:
+4. When examining relationships, we further classify each of the TWO RELEVANT VARIABLES according to TYPE:

 ## There are 4 possibilities of "Role-Type Classification" ##